-ECE161 Theory and Practice I Inf/Tod 3 credits (3 lec hrs/wk)
+ECE161 Theory and Practice I Inf/Tod 3 credits (3 lec hrs/wk) Prerequisite(s): (ECE263), or instructor consent Corequisite(s): (ECE161B)

 The second in a sequence of courses with a practicum co-requisite designed to assist students in gaining experience working with very young children in a laboratory or qualified infant/toddler setting.
 The various roles of the early childhood educator, assisting with various daily activities in an infant/toddler program, observation/assessment, and guidance techniques are included in the course curriculum.
 The physical and social domains are emphasized.